all-in-one-of/snippets/DOP Flip.md

 - **waterline** (semi open boundaries)(above opne, belowe close) it should be on water level.
 - **use boundary layer** - (adv waterline) (velocity volume - at volume boundaries) (surface volume control geo in boundary padding) if both not connected it will use warterline options.
 (Houdini 16 Masterclass)

+collision
+- stick on collision (free sleep condition  in viscosity opposite: control no sleep colliision))

 `Surface Tension` - createing the surfacepressure field. fight against gravity trying to put particles in to drop (bostly in places where curvature of shape is bigest).
-Crown Splash, Suction, Avoidance (Houdini 16 Masterclass)
+Crown Splash, Suction, Avoidance (Houdini 16 Masterclass). *In small scale it can be unstable !!*
+`Viscosity` - (lava)  (0 plynne - 7000 guma)
+- **slip colision** 0 to take velo from collision / 1 to completly slide fluid on collider (fluid velo = no impact of collider tangential velocity).
+ITs oposie to: stick to colision.

 `Density`
 `Divergence` - However, you may want to adjust the particle spacing.
 Doing this with forces is difficult because the volume projection will undo your forces.
-`Viscosity` - lepkość (lava) (    - slip colision to 1 completly slide fluid on collider  (stick to colision) // jest tesz w collision stick on collision (free sleep condition  in viscosity opposite: control no sleep colliision)) (0 plynne - 7000 guma)
 `Air Incompressibility - Enforce !
 By default, the air volume is not simulated and is treated entirely as a void.